 Adding monitoring of Apache Cassandra requires creating a monitoring link with Cassandra type and providing the location on which the database is running and the JMX port which exposes the metrics.
-We can choose to monitor a single instance of our database or by default discover all the nodes forming the cluster and tell the platform to which monitoring group the data should be assigned to.
-Once that is done the metrics should be present in the dedicated section of the platform providing the metrics.
+You can choose to monitor a single instance of our database or, by default, discover all the nodes forming the cluster and tell the platform to which monitoring group the data should be assigned to.
+Once that is done, the metrics should be present in the dedicated section of the platform providing the metrics.
 You can learn which metrics are monitored by looking at the official documentation.

-ManageEngine Applications Manager comes in two versions – Professional and Enterprise and the pricing depends on the selected version, the number of monitors, and the number of users that will be using the product with the free version available.
+ManageEngine Applications Manager comes in two versions – Professional and Enterprise.
+The pricing depends on the selected version, the number of monitors, and the number of users using the product with the free version available.

 5. AppDynamics APM

-AppDynamics is focused on large enterprises.
-Available in both software as a service and an on-premise model AppDynamics provides the ability to connect Apache Cassandra application performance metrics with infrastructure data, alerting, and business-level metrics.
-A combination of these allows you to monitor not only Apache Cassandra, but the whole stack that runs your services.
-It gives you insights into your environment – from top-level transactions that are understood by the business executives to the code-level information useful for DevOps and developers.
+AppDynamics focuses on large enterprises.
+Available in both software as a service and an on-premise model, AppDynamics provides the ability to connect Apache Cassandra application performance metrics with infrastructure data, alerting, and business-level metrics.
+A combination of these allows you to monitor Apache Cassandra and the whole stack that runs your services.
+It gives you insights into your environment – from top-level transactions that the business executives understand to the code-level information useful for DevOps and developers.